Robbie Williams (snooker player)

 Robbie Williams (born 28 December 1986) is an English professional snooker player.

 Williams turned professional in 2012 after qualifying in Event 3 of the Q School and gained a two-year tour card for the 2012/13 and 2013/14 snooker seasons.

 Amateur career

 He has represented England in a number of amateur competitions, including the World Under 21 Championships in India.
 Williams has won the Merseyside Open five times.

 In 2010, he won the Paul Hunter English Open.
 In June 2011, he reached the last 16 of a PTC event, beating Peter Ebdon, Nick Jennings and Ali Carter, before losing to Graeme Dott.
 In March 2012, he was part of the England team who claimed victory in the European Team Championships.
-In May, he qualified for the main snooker tour by coming through the third Qualifying School event with a 4–3 win over Mitchell Mann in his final match, with a break of 102 in the deciding frame.
+In May, he qualified for the main snooker tour by coming through the third 2012 Q School event with a 4–3 win over Mitchell Mann in his final match, with a break of 102 in the deciding frame.